bitprj/BitCamp/repo_logistics/README.md

 ### :four: Finalizing the Course

-1. Make your repository a "template" so students can easily click a button to start their course.
+1. Make your repository a "template" in the repo settings so students can easily click a button to start their course.
 2. Delete `.bit/.progress` if it is in your repository
 3. Make sure `.bit/.camp` contains this default setting: `{"count" : "0", "prcount" : "0", "issue" : "1"}`